Skip to main content

 Trading on the bonding curve

 Every buy and every sell on the bonding curve has a flat 2% trading fee.
 Meteora keeps about 20% of that (their protocol fee) before Blank can claim the rest.
+A token graduates from the bonding curve once it’s raised 85 SOL (in production).

 Launch protection